wxt-dev/wxt/packages/runner/README.md

 ```

 > [!WARNING]
-> This package is still in development and is not ready for production use.
+> This package is intended to replace [`web-ext`](https://github.com/mozilla/web-ext) in the future, but it is not ready at the moment.
+Once it's ready for testing in WXT, more details will be added here.

 ## Features

 - Supports all Chromium and Firefox based browsers
 - Zero dependencies
-- Persist data between launches on Chrome
+- Shortcuts for persisting data between launches

 ## Requirements